PerceptionRobotique/VisualServoing/PGM_Camera_VisualServoing/README.txt

 #
 #############################################################################

-1. create a new directory named build in PGM_Perspective_VisualServoing
+0. create a new directory named build in PGM_Perspective_VisualServoing
-2. use cmake to fill the build directory
+1. use cmake (twice) to fill the build directory in, from command line (add `-D USE_UR=True` to use UR robot classes, `-D USE_THETA=True` to use Theta X camera classes, `-D USE_FLIR=True` to use Flir camera classes.
+Note: for the moment only combinations of THETA+UR or FLIR+UR are possible.):
+	- in the build directory: `cmake path/to/source/dir -DCMAKE_BUILD_TYPE=Release -DPER_DIR=/path/to/libPeR/install/dir -D USE_UR=True -D USE_THETA=True`
-3. update the program to match your image acquisition tool
+2. update the program to match your image acquisition tool (in case you use a Ricoh Theta X: `https://codetricity.github.io/theta-linux/`)
 3. open the project in build or use make in the latter directory to build the exe file
 4. run the program from the command line...: